-4.3.4 Community Events and Briefings
+4.3.4 COMMUNITY EVENTS AND BRIEFINGS

 The Project team is participating in a number of community events and briefings, many focused specifically on Black community groups and organizations.
-Summer 2022 engagement includes Good in the Hood, which celebrates local multiculturalism in inner N/NE Portland, and Juneteenth, which commemorates the abolition of slavery and the emancipation of African American slaves.
-The Project team is sponsoring booths at both events to hand out Project information, discuss the Project with festival attendees, and identify further outreach opportunities in the community.
+Summer 2022 engagement included Good in the Hood, which celebrates local multiculturalism in inner N/NE Portland, and Juneteenth, which commemorates the abolition of slavery and the emancipation of African American slaves.
+The Project team sponsored booths at both events to hand out Project information, discuss the Project with festival attendees, and identify further outreach opportunities in the community.